Cambridgeshire · Private rented sector

-Tenancy agreements, notices, and compliance documents for Cambridge landlords.
-All documents updated for the Renters' Rights Act 2025, effective 1 May 2026.
+Tenancy agreements, notices, and compliance documents for Cambridge's 18,000+ private landlords across Cambridgeshire.
+Every template is updated for the Renters' Rights Act 2025, in force from 1 May 2026, with Cambridge City Council as the local housing authority.

 Private rented households